Kagami/avif.js/README.md

 ## Features

-* Small size, no dependencies, <2kb minified & gzipped
+* Small, no dependencies, <2kb minified & gzipped
 * Intercepts AVIF fetch requests so works in any scenario
 * Uses native browser decoder and should be reasonably fast